 - 3 medium Italian eggplants (about 2 pounds/900g total)

 - 2 tablespoons (30ml) juice from 1 lemon, plus more as desired

 - 1/3 cup (80ml) extra-virgin olive oil, plus more for serving

 - Kosher salt

 If Using the Broiler: Adjust rack to 6 inches below broiler element and preheat broiler to high.
-Place eggplants on a foil-lined rimmed baking sheet.
-Broil, turning occasionally, until charred on all sides and completely tender, about 1 hour.
-Eggplants should be very, very tender when cooked.
-Test near the stem and bottom ends; if a toothpick or skewer meets any resistance, continue cooking.
+Place eggplants on a foil-lined rimmed baking sheet and prick all over with a fork.
+Broil, turning occasionally, until charred on all sides and completely tender, about 30 minutes (timing may vary depending on broiler strength).
+Eggplants should be very, very tender when cooked; if eggplant is not fully tender once skin is charred all over, switch oven to 425°F and roast until fully tender (a toothpick or skewer inserted near the stem and bottom ends should not meet any resistance).
 Remove from oven and gather up foil, crimping it around the eggplants to form a sealed package.
 Let the eggplants rest for 15 minutes.
 Continue to step 3.

 Open foil package.
 Working with one eggplant at a time, use a sharp paring knife to slit each eggplant open lengthwise.
 Carefully scoop out soft flesh with a large spoon and transfer to a strainer set in a large bowl.
 Once all eggplant is scooped, pick out any stray bits of skin and blackened flesh and discard.